 Even more chilling is the Joker's death scene, which varies depending on which version you watch.

-In the edited version, the Joker gives Tim the laughing gas gun and tells him to "make [Batman] one of us".
-However, Batman's voice easily breaks through Tim's mind, and he puts away the gun and pushes the Joker into a room with two tanks of water; the Clown Prince of Crime gets knocked into one, gets soaking wet, and tries going after Tim, but he slips and turns on the electrode machine.
-The scene immediately cuts to the outside of the room, where his horrifying death scream is heard!
-Nothing says it's Nightmare Fuel for kids like this one!
+In the edited version, the Joker gives Tim the laughing gas gun and tells him to "make [Batman] one of us."
+However, Batman's voice easily breaks through Tim's mind, and he tosses the gun away and pushes the Joker into a room with two tanks of water; the Clown Prince of Crime gets knocked into one, gets soaking wet, and tries going after Tim, but he slips and turns on the electrode machine.
+The scene immediately cuts to the outside of the room (providing us with a Reaction Shot from Barbara), where his horrifying death scream is heard!
+Nothing says it's Nightmare Fuelfor kids like this one!
 And you thought the film developers were trying to make things any easier.
 It doesn't.

 Joker's Villainous Breakdown near the end.
 Imagine, if you will, as Joker's usual demeanor is chipped away piece by piece as Terry openly mocks him to try and catch him off guard.
 First he gets snappy, which isn't so bad.
-Then he screams "YOU'RE NOT BATMAN!", and completely loses it, and manage to swing a table at Terry...
-A little surprising.
-Pins Terry down with the table, stands on top of it, yanks the mask off and proceeds to strangle Terry, producing one of his most insane laughs ever given, sounding more and more unhinged as he speaks?
+Then he screams "YOU'RE NOT BATMAN!" and completely loses it, and manages to swing a table at Terry...a little surprising.
+Pinning Terry down with the table, standing on top of it, yanking the mask off and proceeding to strangle Terry, producing one of his most insane laughs ever given, sounding more and more unhinged as he speaks?
 Downright scary, especially when you get a POV shot from Terry's eyes for a few seconds.

 Joker (Looking furious and euphoric): C'mon, McGinnis...
+Laugh it up now!
 You miserable little punk!
 LAUGH!
 IIIIII CAAAAAAN'T HEEEEAAAAAR YOOOOU!

 Before that, Tim knocks off the beakers before making his hideous transformation worthy of Dr. Jekyll and Mr. Hyde into the Joker via microchip.
 And Tim's voice evolves into that of the Clown Prince of Crime, which makes it all the scarier.

-The fact that despite voicing the character for nearly a decade by this point, Mark Hamill actually felt uncomfortable voicing him in this one.
+The fact that, despite voicing the character for nearly a decade by this point, Mark Hamill actually felt uncomfortable voicing him in this film.
 Let's put that in perspective.
 In the original series, the Joker repeatedly killed people in droves, abused his girlfriend, stalked a guy for years on end, and created Joker venom, which is basically Nightmare Fuel in gas form.
 All of which was turned Up to Eleven in Batman: Mask of the Phantasm.
-And yet what the Joker did in this movie unnerved him.
+And yet what the Joker did in this movie unnerved his voice actor.